HoloClean/HoloClean-Legacy-deprecated/README.md

 </ul>

 <p>
-More more information read our <a href="http://pages.cs.wisc.edu/%7Ethodrek/blog/holoclean.html">blog post</a>.
+For more information read our <a href="http://pages.cs.wisc.edu/%7Ethodrek/blog/holoclean.html">blog post</a>.
 </p>

 ### References